Which place is cheaper, Atlanta or Washington?

 The spring brings many poeple to Washington as well as Atlanta.
 Most visitors come to Washington for the activities around the city and the natural beauty during these months.

 In April, Washington is generally cooler than Atlanta.
-Temperatures in Washington average around 56°F (14°C), and Atlanta stays around 65°F (18°C).
+Daily temperatures in Washington average around 56°F (14°C), and Atlanta fluctuates around 65°F (18°C).

 The sun comes out a lot this time of the year in Atlanta.
 People are often attracted to the plentiful sunshine in Washington this time of the year.
 In the spring, Washington often gets less sunshine than Atlanta.
 Washington gets 228 hours of sunny skies this time of year, while Atlanta receives 262 hours of full sun.